First of all, don’t panic if you’re teaching a reluctant high school writer.

 When you start to teach high school, it seems that the clock is ticking faster and faster.
 So often your student just wants high school to be over with, while all you can think about it is getting that kid prepared for and into college.

-And of all the subjects, writing (and math) seem to one of the scariest to many moms teaching high schoolers.
+And of all the subjects, writing seems to be one of the scariest to many moms teaching high schoolers.
 Especially if your high school student doesn’t like to write.

-Teaching high school students who don’t like to write can be difficult, but if you know these little tips I’m going to share with you, it will be MUCH easier.
+Teaching reluctant high school writers can be difficult, but if you know these little tips I’m going to share with you, it will be MUCH easier.
 So don’t panic!

 Our oldest was not a reluctant writer in high school.
-Often the issue here was helping this student focus or narrow the writing that was the issue instead of needing to motivate this student to write.
+Often it was helping this student focus or narrow the writing that was the issue instead of needing to motivate this student to write.

 Little did we know that the next child to come along would be the opposite!

 In fact, it was so difficult to motivate this one to write before high school that I traded writing instruction with another mom.
 I taught one of her children writing while she taught this one of mine during middle school.
 This worked wonders to give all concerned a break and lower the level of tension in our homeschool.

 So that may be another option for you to consider if teaching writing has become too time-consuming and difficult or has affected the relationship between you and one of your kids.

 But if that’s not possible, here are ten ideas for more easily teaching your high schooler who doesn’t like to write, to write.